TMLP-Team/WX-Configuration-Backups/README.md

 - Install and activate the latest WX Repair Tool;
 - Force-stop the WeChat; and
 - Launch WeChat again.

+To make it convenient, the WechatXposed plugin in the following content includes 2.x series of the WechatXposed plugin and X 3.0.

 ## Architecture